Bill Snyder Retiring: Kansas State Football Coaching Legend To Announce Departure This Afternoon

 In 1995, Snyder’s Wildcats took another step forward, enjoying the first ten-win season in school history as well as their first Top 10 finish in the polls.

 Snyder retired from Kansas State in November of 2005, boasting more wins during his tenure than the school had compiled in the previous 54 seasons combined.
-The day after his retirement, Kansas State sought to rename their football stadium after their beloved coach, but Snyder insisted that it be named the Bill Snyder Family Football Stadium after “the people I care about the most”.
+The day after his retirement, Kansas State sought to rename their football stadium after their beloved coach, but Snyder insisted that it be named the Bill Snyder Family Football Stadium after “the people I care about the most.”

 After a brief retirement, Snyder returned to Kansas State in 2008 after the program had again fallen on hard times in his absence.
 He engineered another turnaround, taking the team to consecutive seasons with more than ten wins in 2011 and 2012.

-During his tenure at Kansas State, Snyder has produced 34 All-Americans, 47 NFL Draft picks, and 46 Academic All-Americans.
+During his tenure at Kansas State, Snyder produced 34 All-Americans, 47 NFL Draft picks, and 46 Academic All-Americans.
 His coaching tree includes college head coaches Phil Bennett, Bret Bielma, Dana Dimel, Jim Leavitt, Mark Mangino, Del Miller, Carl Pelini, and Bob and Mike Stoops.

 “He’s not the coach of the year.
 He’s not the coach of the decade.
 He’s the coach of the century,” said fellow Hall of Famer Barry Switzer.